sx-liu/EECS442SR/README.md

 ## Transformer

-Please switch to the branch ``xuejunzh`` for Transformer.
+Please switch to the branch ``codeformer`` for Transformer.
 This modelis based on codeFormer

 Run the program:
 ```python